 - My inner voice and the negative, shameful self-talk: I felt horrible for things in my past, for mistakes I made.
 I needed to learn self-compassion and self-care to remotely be able to be successful in anything I wanted from life.
 Compassion-Focused Therapy was a game-changer for me, and it still is.

-- Inner Child Therapy – trauma at home during childhood caused rage, anger and trust issues within me toward women I would come into contact with, resulting in several damaged, fractured relationships as I grew into adulthood.
+- Inner Child Therapy and other forms of online therapy – trauma at home during childhood caused rage, anger and trust issues within me toward women I would come into contact with, resulting in several damaged, fractured relationships as I grew into adulthood.
 Learning to be gentler on myself and forgive my mother as much as possible has been a massive, MASSIVE factor for me.

 I hope some of this hit home in some way, shape or form.
 I’m completely open and up front about my life in hopes that sharing openly will help a few people out there to know that you are NOT on your own with these struggles.
 We have so much ability within us, despite the past, despite the shame and guilt that each of us may feel for any number of reasons.